Can You Bleed to Death From a Pulled Tooth?

 - According to Glendale Center for Dentistry, you should drink a minimum of 6 glasses of liquid in the first 24 hours to replenish blood loss.

-The information provided on this Hub is NOT intended to replace a one-on-one relationship with a health care professional and thus is not intended as medical advice.
+The information provided on this article is not intended to replace a one-on-one relationship with a health care professional and thus is not intended as medical advice.

 Are you scared of blood loss following a tooth extraction?